Identifying Birds by Chest Color: Bird With Red Chest

 1. Why is chest color important for bird identification?

-Chest color is a prominent and distinctive feature that can help differentiate between bird species, especially when combined with other characteristics such as size, shape, and behavior.
+Chest color is a and distinctive feature that can help differentiate between bird species, especially when combined with other characteristics such as size, shape, and behavior.

 2. What should I do if I see a bird with an unusual chest color?